Ranongga: 2007 earthquake

-In April 2007, an earthquake rocked Ranongga Island, along with many parts of the Solomon Islands.
-Land thrust from the quake extended out the shoreline of Ranongga Island by up to 70 meters (230 ft) according to local residents.
+In April 2007, an earthquake rocked Ranongga Island, along with many parts of Solomon Islands.
+Land thrust from the quake extended out the shoreline of Ranongga Island by up to 70 metres (230 ft) according to local residents.
 This has left many once pristine coral reefs exposed on the newly formed beaches.

 Demographics

 Most of the villages are situated on the eastern side of the island.
-The Ghanongga language is spoken by about 2500 people on Ranongga Island.
+The Ghanongga language is spoken by about 2,500 people on Ranongga Island.